kanboard/kanboard/doc/email-configuration.markdown

 - SMTP
 - Sendmail
 - PHP native mail function
-- Mailgun
-- Postmark
-- Sendgrid
+- Other methods can be provided by external plugins: Postmark, Sendgrid and Mailgun

 Server settings
 ---------------